AaronHsu219/LAYOUT/basic03/readme.md

 * myStyle - css that created by me

 ## js
-* main - js for carousel and sticky header
+* main - js for carousel and sticky header (course material)

 ## index.html